trixi-framework/paper-2021-juliacon/pid_runs/README.md

-# Performance index (PID) computations of Trixi and FLUXO
+# Performance index (PID) computations of Trixi.jl and FLUXO

 The files in this folder can be used to reproduce the numerical experiments for the performance comparison between the Fortran code